bboscoe/CS480/docs/index.rst

 ..
-COE 379L: Software Design For Responsible Intelligent Systems, documentation master file, created by sphinx-quickstart on Tue Jan 11 21:27:48 2022.
+CS 480: Machine Learning, documentation master file, created by sphinx-quickstart on Tue Jan 11 21:27:48 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-COE 379L: Software Design For Responsible Intelligent Systems
+CS 480: Machine Learning
 =============================================================

 The objective of this course is to introduce students to scalable data analysis and